 PRO-CON is a prospective, single-blind, randomized study investigating prophylactic quarterly intravitreal aflibercept (Eylea; Regeneron) injection to prevent conversion to wet AMD in 128 high-risk dry AMD eyes (defined as intermediate AMD in the study eye and wet AMD in the fellow eye).

 At the 2-year mark, 9% of the patients in the aflibercept arm and 11% in the sham arm had converted to wet AMD.
-The majority of the conversions were in the first 12 months of the study, with more conversion in early disease of less than 2 years duration.
+The majority of the conversions were in the first 12 months of the study, with more conversion in eyes whose fellow eyes had wet AMD less than 2 years duration.